Croatia: Why It’s Worth a Visit

 In the time of the Roman Empire, Croatia was two separate provinces – Pannonia and Dalmatia, and later became part of the Byzantine Empire.
 During the first and second world wars, Croatia was part of Yugoslavia before declaring independence in 1991.

-There are many must-see historical sites in Croatia, but two of the most notable are Dubrovnik Old Town referred to as the ‘Pearl of the Adriatic’ by Lord Byron.
+There are many must-see historical sites in Croatia, but one of the most notable is Dubrovnik Old Town referred to as the ‘Pearl of the Adriatic’ by Lord Byron.
 Nestled between the mountains and the sea, with Baroque architecture, it is one of the world’s best preserved Medieval towns and a UNESCO World Heritage Site.

 Split is the second largest city in Croatia and offers another important cultural treasure that is well worth visiting on your travels – the magnificent Diocletian’s Palace, built by Roman Emporer, Diocletian in 295 AD.